Where To Go When You’re In The Mood For A MartiniThe Miami bars and restaurants for when you don’t just want a drink—you want a martini.

 Cote nails that classic steak and martini combo, except there’s nothing that feels particularly classic about this place.
 This is a good thing.
 Cote is a steakhouse of the future, with its sleek, dark dining room that makes you feel like you’re inside a luxurious spaceship in the year 4023.
 Both the food and drinks here taste so good you’d suspect some sort of alien technology is involved.
 And their Proper Martini (made with your choice of gin, vodka, or both) is exactly the kind of martini we’d take aboard a spaceship to show the future population of Mars what a perfect Earth martini tasted like.

-There have been some changes to the original Jaguar Sun in Downtown (the same team behind Sunny’s).
-It mostly functions as a cocktail bar now, and Jaguar Sun is handing over its kitchen to Gilda, a new pop-up serving Basque pintxos.
-But you know what hasn’t changed?
-The fact that it’s a wonderful place to sit at the bar and order a martini.
+It does feel like a shame to go to Jaguar Sun and not consume some of the delicious food they serve here.
+But nonetheless, this is a wonderful place to sit at the bar and order a martini.
 In terms of quality, their martinis are some of the best in town.
 But they’ve also got that perfectly dim martini lighting, and the kind of fun atmosphere that makes it very easy to order another round or three.

 Orilla is not only a really good Argentinian steakhouse, but the South Beach spot also has one of the few martinis in town that’s actually kind of worth $24.
 It’s called the Seashore Martini, and it’s prepared tableside.
 First, they filter the vodka through cubes of pink Himalayan salt before the bartender pours the vermouth from way above the glass to oxygenate it, which, if nothing else, makes you feel better about the fact that you just spent $24 on a martini.
 The cocktail is finished with a few drops of basil pesto that float atop the martini, and every sip of this thing is just delightful.
 It goes wonderfully with the perfectly-cooked steaks you should be ordering here, too.